agiresearch/IDGenRec/README.md

 3. You can change the `--dataset` to your desired dataset name.

 ### For Foundational Training
-We provide a fusion dataset under `./rec_datasets`, which mixes selected Amazon datasets.
+Please download the fusion dataset from [Google Drive Link](https://drive.google.com/drive/folders/1JedaL2GOxBarQTYQwKoBne_dPjDRPc52?usp=sharing) and place it under `./rec_datasets`, which mixes selected Amazon datasets.
 Please refer to the paper for dataset details.

 To train the foundation model, run: